Euclidean and Affine Curve Reconstruction: Euclidean reconstruction

 \section{Euclidean reconstruction}

-In this section, we review how a curve can be reconstructed from its Euclidean curvature by two successive integrations.
-We then use these formulas to estimate how close, relative to the Hausdorff distance, two curves can be brought together by a special-Euclidean transformation, provided their Euclidean curvatures as functions of the Euclidean arc-length are $\delta$-close in the $L^{\infty}$-norm.
+In this section, we review how a curve can be reconstructed from its Euclidean curvature by two successive integrations (Theorem~{thm-euc-rec}).
+We then use these formulas to estimate how close, relative to the Hausdorff distance, two curves can be brought together by a special-Euclidean transformation, provided their Euclidean curvatures as functions of the Euclidean arc-length are $\delta$-close in the $L^{\infty}$-norm (Theorem~\ref{thm-euc-est}) or $\delta$-close in the $L^{1}$-norm (Theorem~\ref{l1-norm}) .